 In my previous post, ‘How to Have an Amazing Travel Experience,’ I shared some tips about how to make the most of your travel experiences, and now, I’m sharing my advice on how to stay entertained on a long-haul flight.

-Before you fly, make sure you download some engaging content to your tablet or smartphone.
+Before you fly, as well as packing all the essential items for a long-haul flight, make sure you download some engaging content to your tablet or smartphone.
 I tend to head straight for my favourite TV programmes, but there are some great podcasts out there that can be just as entertaining.

 I can often be found watching TED Talks when flying long-haul.
 There are so many fascinating topics; from arts and culture, to sociology and psychology, the list is endless.
 The TED Talks app can be downloaded on iPhone and Android.